Tommyboyjedi/ATHBA/design_principles.md

 *   The Django `HttpRequest` object **must not** be passed beyond the service layer (e.g., `ChatService`).
 *   Agents and their associated components (like `AgentGenerator` or `AgentBehavior`) must not import from `django.http` or have any direct knowledge of the request object.

-### Current Challenge: Session Management
+### Session Management (Updated Policy)

-This strict decoupling introduces a significant challenge for managing session state.
-The standard and most secure way to interact with Django's session is via the `request.session` dictionary, which is only available on the `request` object.
+This strict decoupling impacts how we manage session state.
+The authoritative and secure way to access session data is via `request.session`, which exists only on the Django request object.

-The current implementation in `core/agents/agent_generator.py` works around this by manually decoding the `session_key` string to extract session data.
+Updated rules we follow:

-**Identified Risks with the current approach:**
+1. Endpoints and services that need session data must receive the `request` and access `request.session` directly.

-1.  **Fragility:** The format of the session key is an internal Django implementation detail and is not guaranteed to remain stable across different Django versions.
-This makes the implementation brittle and prone to breaking during upgrades.
+2. Agents must never parse or decode `session_key`.
+Agents receive a lightweight, immutable session struct (`Projses`) created by services and, where needed, an adapter such as `SessionProxy` to perform session-safe operations on their behalf.
-2.  **Security:** This method bypasses Django's built-in session security, specifically the cryptographic signature that prevents tampering.
+3. The boundary is enforced in `ChatService` (and similar services): it reads from `request.session`, then constructs `Projses` and passes it into agents via `AgentGenerator`.

-This design choice represents a trade-off: it achieves high decoupling at the cost of relying on a fragile and less secure mechanism for session data access.
-Future work should address this trade-off.
+This preserves security and stability while keeping agents framework-agnostic.

 ## 2. General Coding Philosophy